Kansas up, Michigan down in Way-Too-Early Top 25 for 2019-20

 Previous: 3

 Kentucky is bidding farewell to four starters, with PJ Washington, Keldon Johnson and Tyler Herro all leaving early for the NBA and Reid Travis graduating -- but the Wildcats received huge news near the NBA draft deadline, when EJ Montgomery and Nick Richards decided to return to Lexington.
 With those two providing depth up front, John Calipari has plenty of depth and options throughout his roster.
-Ashton Hagans is an elite defensive guard, five-stars Tyrese Maxey and Kahlil Whitney will push for starting jobs and Bucknell graduate transfer Nate Sestina and late signee Johnny Juzang bring shooting.
+Ashton Hagans is an elite defensive guard; five-stars Tyrese Maxey and Kahlil Whitney will push for starting jobs; and Bucknell graduate transfer Nate Sestina and late signee Johnny Juzang bring shooting.

 3. Kansas Jayhawks